tslenter/RSVPN/README.md

 3) Default ip adresses are changed to 192.168.30.0/24
 4) DNS is disabled
 5) Client-to-Client traffic is allowed
-6) Static ip address can be assigned
+6) Static ip addresses can be assigned

-All these changes gives you a private network for the nodes @ decentral places.
-This connector can work on a RSX node or as standalone.
+With these settings you are able to create a secure network for logging only.

 By enrolling this unit, clients/core layer can connect with an encrypted connection.
-If you make this unit a central place to connect to the VPN network then this network must be advertised within the infrastructure netwerk.
+If you place this concentrator as central gateway for logging then this network (default: 192.168.30.0 255.255.255.0) must be advertised within the infrastructure netwerk.

 ### 1.1 Original message openvpn-install (https://git.io/vpn):
 OpenVPN [road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Ubuntu, Debian, CentOS and Fedora.